masa09745/freemarket_sample_58c/README.md

 #### Association

-- belongs_to :deliver_address
+- belongs_to :deliver_addres
-- belongs_to :prefectures
+- belongs_to :prefecture
 - has_many :orders
 - has_many :freemarkets